-While so many of us call out for a different kind of media, many hopeful initiatives already exist, though largely operating in silos rather than offering a coordinated, collaborative effort to truly challenge the dominance of the establishment — so how might we define the ideal media model?
+While so many of us call out for a different kind of media, many hopeful initiatives already exist, though largely operating in silos rather than offering a coordinated, collaborative effort to truly challenge the dominance of a capitalist establishment — so how might we define the ideal media model?

 Life on earth essentially relies on communication and information.